Zen and the Three Door Problem

 Under a nearby tree, two monks sat on opposite ends of a Shogi board, an hourglass on the side.
 They sat in quiet contemplation, thinking about their next moves.
 Eventually, one of them moved a piece on the board and turned the hourglass.

-At that moment, the Student understood.
+At that moment, the student understood.

 He turned to the Master, and said: “When there is time to think?”